cerna/dh-cmake/README.md

 Now `dh_ctest_configure` will enable the bad test.

-Note: in the default mode, because `dh_ctest_test` simply calls `dh_auto_test`, it will still fail if any of the tests fail.
+Note: in the default mode, because `dh_ctest_test` simply calls `ctest` without dashboard mode, it will still fail if any of the tests fail.
 However, in dashboard mode, CTest allows tests to fail without failing the entire build process, and `dh_ctest_test` reflects this behavior, so that the package can still build in development even if some of the tests fail.

 ### A Word About Privacy